-Netball Performance, Netball Injuries and how EP’s can help.
+Netball Performance, Netball Injuries and how an Accredited Exercise Physiologist can help.

 Netball is fast.
 Faster than I believe it was first intended to be played.
 Is this the cause for the high injury rate in Netball?
 How can Exercise Physiologist’s (EP) improve Netball Performance?